hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 out of scope of this protocol.

-The `request` message items have been chosen to make putting an HTTP request into the `request` message easy (borrowing directly from [RFC 0335 HTTP Over DIDComm]), but an HTTP request is not required.
+The `request` message items have been chosen to make putting an HTTP request into the `request` message easy (borrowing from [RFC 0335 HTTP Over DIDComm]), but an HTTP request is not required.
 As long as `request_type` identifies the request being made, and the `responder` understands it, the message can be processed.